jonmason/meta-arm/meta-arm-autonomy/documentation/arm-autonomy-quickstart.md

  - all other layers you might want to use

-For each of the downloaded layer make sure you checkout the release of Yocto you want to use (for example hardknott using `git checkout hardknott`).
+For each of the downloaded layer make sure you checkout the release of Yocto you want to use (for example honister using `git checkout honister`).

 Please follow [Yocto documentation](https://www.yoctoproject.org/docs/latest/brief-yoctoprojectqs/brief-yoctoprojectqs.html) in order to have the required dependencies.